 - With about 45 minutes left before the time is up, you can start preparing your jars, lids, and canner for canning.
 This includes washing all of your equipment (jars, rings, jar lifters, funnels, etc) and your canner if needed.

-- Fill your canner with water and bring it to a boil, placing your jars inside carefully.
+- Fill your canner with water and bring it to a boil, placing your jars inside carefully (5-6 pint jars).
 Bring the canner up to a boil with the lid in place, and maintain a boil for 5-10 minutes.
 Then remove the canner from the heat and set it aside until it is time to process the jars.

 - Add the canning lids to a small saucepan filled with water and bring to a low simmer.
 Keep the lids warm until they are needed for processing the jars.